flatironinstitute/CryoLike/docs/source/usage/templateCreation.rst

 Template Creation
 ##############################

+In CryoLike, "Templates" (or a
+:class:`Templates <cryolike.stacks.template.Templates>`
-In CryoLike, "Templates" (or a ``Templates`` object) are stacks of images, with each image representing the 2D projection of a base 3D structure or 3D map with a particular orientation ("viewing angle") relative to the capture device.
+object) are stacks of
+images, with each image representing the 2D projection of a base 3D structure or 3D map onto a surface normal to a particular orientation ("viewing angle") of the capture device.

 Overview
 ==========

 CryoLike can convert models in several formats:

- - MRC
- - PDB
+ - PDB files
+ - MRC files
+ - In-memory representations (as Pytorch Tensors or Numpy Arrays)

-The ``Templates`` object itself is virtually identical to the ``Images`` object: it consists of a stack of images.
-The main functional difference is that the ``Templates`` requires that viewing angles be recorded (while ``Images`` objects may leave this field empty).
+The ``Templates`` object itself is an extension of the ``Images`` object: it consists of a stack of images.
+The main difference is that the ``Templates`` requires that viewing angles be recorded (while ``Images`` objects may leave this field empty, since its meaning is not well-defined in that context).

 Templates Metadata